pryv/config-template-pryv.io/README.md

 You will find instructions regarding variables and other settings in the directories [pryv.io/cluster](pryv.io/cluster/) and [pryv.io/single-node](pryv.io/single-node/).

+### Update

+In the clone repository, add this template repository as a secondary remote: `git remote add template git@github.com:pryv/config-template-pryv.io.git`

+Then each time, you wish to apply an update, run:
+1. `git fetch template master`
+2. `git merge template/master`
+3. resolve conflicts
+4. use update

 ### Versions

 - **1.3**: v1.3 has been merged into master